WyattCore/Software-Eng-Project/README.md

   - Enter your equipment IDs the same as ones you entered in the traffic generator.
   - To clear all entries press the F12 key.
   - When all players are entered via TAB key, click the continue button with mouse OR press F5 key.
-  - When ready to start the game, use the mouse to click the 'Start Game' button.
+  - When ready to start the game, use the mouse to click the 'Start Game' button OR press F5 again.

   5. To view the database, input in terminal:
   ```